China: Alibaba scandal sparks outcry over workplace harassment | DW | 16.12.2021

 "The reason why the whole thing escalated and caused a negative impact on the company was because of the relevant personnel's inaction in handling the situation, rather than the victim's mistake," she said.

-After she was dismissed, the former president of City Retail, Li Yonghe, who resigned in August following Zhou's initial revelation, filed a defamation lawsuit in court, claiming that he had not ignored Zhou's complaint.
-He asked the court to order Zhou to issue a written apology to him, which would be posted for 15 consecutive days in a noticeable position on a nationwide website.
+After she was dismissed, the former president of City Retail, Li Yonghe, filed a defamation lawsuit in court, claiming that he had not ignored Zhou's complaint.
+He had resigned in August following Zhou's initial revelation.
+He asked the court to order Zhou to issue a written apology to him, to be posted for 15 consecutive days in a noticeable position on a nationwide website.

-Zhou emphasized again that she hadn't done anything wrong and she would use legal means to defend her rights.
+Zhou emphasized again that she hadn't done anything wrong and would use legal means to defend her rights.
 News of her firing triggered heated debate on China's popular social media platform Weibo.
-Some accused Zhou of being dishonest with her latest revelation, while others defended her by pointing to the notification issued by the police, which stated that indecent assault took place that night.
+Some accused Zhou of being dishonest with her accusations, while others defended her by pointing to a notification issued by the police, which stated that indecent assault had taken place on the night she indicated.

-The latest development follows Alibaba's decision to fire Zhou's manager for allegedly sexually assaulting her in August while City Retail's then-president and human resources chief both resigned.
+The latest development follows Alibaba's decision to fire the manager for Zhou's alleged sexual assault her in August.
+In addition to City Retail's then-president resigning, also its human resources chief resigned.

 Yaqiu Wang, the senior China researcher at Human Rights Watch, told DW that she was surprised by Alibaba's decision to fire Zhou, as she thought the tech giant would care more about its image.
 "Despite the large amount of negative publicity, they still chose to fire her," she said.